Think Big With a Large 3D Printer

 Hassle Free In Use

-The TAZ 6 comes with the highly regarded Cura software which offers you enough tweakable parameters for most of your projects as well as some very reliable automatic settings for beginners including print quality presets that allow you to choose low, medium or high quality depending on whether you require a fast print or are willing to wait it out to get the best quality.
+The TAZ 6 comes with the highly regarded Cura software which offers you enough tweakable parameters for most of your projects, as well as some very reliable automatic settings for beginners including print quality, presets that allow you to choose low, medium or high quality depending on whether you require a fast print or are willing to wait it out to get the best quality.

 Once you’re ready to print you can transfer your files with a USB connection or an SD card.

 You can start and stop the print from the LCD screen, and in use, a progress bar appears showing the percentage build time complete.
-Other that this the LCD display doesn’t get used for much else.
+Other than this the LCD display doesn’t get used for much else.

 One thing to note is that the TAZ 6 is not a very quiet 3D printer.
 Pretty much everything from the drive motors to the three cooling fans are a little on the loud side.
 So I wouldn’t recommend this as a 3D printer to be kept in your living room.

 High Print Quality